kanliot/m3u-from-Youtube/README.md

     this script is slow on big channels.  about 1000 videos per hour option -r allows you to reverse the .m3u playlist option -q allows you to make this program quiet

+## All .m3u files output will have these features:
+    For each video, an INFO line containing duration, date (U.S. order), and title of the youtube video.
+    For each video, location of the content (as a url like http://www.youtube.com/watch?v=KViumtPd5RE )

+#### What this script doesn't do is download videos, or give an .mp4 link to content like `youtube-dl --get-url`

 requires Bash, etc. should run on any Linux.